hashicorp/terraform-provider-azurerm/website/docs/r/mssql_database.html.markdown

 * `collation` - (Optional) Specifies the collation of the database.
 Changing this forces a new resource to be created.

-* `elastic_pool_id` - (Optional) Specifies the id of the elastic pool containing this database.
+* `elastic_pool_id` - (Optional) Specifies the ID of the elastic pool containing this database.
 Changing this forces a new resource to be created.

-* `license_type` - (Optional) Specifies the license type to apply for this database.
+* `license_type` - (Optional) Specifies the license type applied to this database.
 Possible values are `LicenseIncluded` and `BasePrice`.

 * `max_size_gb` - (Optional) The max size of the database in gigabytes.